msolefonte/tww2-victory-conditions-overhaul/src/factions/skaven/README.md

 	* Have at least 50% skaven corruption in the following provinces
 	    * Peak Pass, Eastern Badlands, The Silver Road
 	* Destroy factions
-	    * Greenskins, Dwarfs, Last Defenders, Necksnappers, Crooked Moon, Orcs of the Bloody Hand, Karak Kadrin, Karak Izor, Khemri
+	    * Greenskins, Dwarfs, Last Defenders, Necksnappers, Crooked Moon, Orcs of The Bloody Handz, Karak Kadrin, Karak Izor, Khemri
 	* Own at least 100 units